Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 * *What the key hypotheses of interest are*
 * *What the data quality is like (especially if incomplete / unreliable)*

+#### 1. Definition of Key Variables and Terms
+   - **Overlap Distance**: Defined as the total length (in meters) of each bus route that falls within a 150-meter buffer zone around MRT lines.
+This variable quantifies the extent to which a bus route runs parallel to an MRT line.
+   - **Buffer Zone**: A 150-meter radius around MRT lines, which we assume sufficiently captures potential redundancies in coverage by nearby bus routes.
+   - **Redundant Route**: Defined as any portion of a bus route that overlaps significantly with an MRT line within the buffer zone, making it a candidate for potential rerouting.

+#### 2. Features Available / Unavailable
+   - **Available Features**:
+     - Geospatial data on MRT line routes and stations, sourced from LTA DataMall and Kaggle.
+     - Bus stop locations for each bus route, sourced from LTA DataMall.
+   - **Unavailable Features**:
+     - Specific path data for each bus route, as the LTA DataMall provides only bus stop locations but not the exact routes connecting them.
+     - Ridership data for specific bus routes, which would allow for a more nuanced understanding of demand and usage patterns.
+     - Real-time traffic and congestion data, which could impact route efficiency and commuter travel time.

+#### 3. Computational Resources
+   - **Environment**: The analysis was conducted on a standard CPU-based setup, which limited the processing power available for large-scale geospatial computations.
+   - **Memory Constraints**: Limited RAM availability constrained the size of datasets that could be processed simultaneously, necessitating data sampling and batch processing for large-scale analyses.
+   - **Software Tools**: GIS (Geographic Information System) libraries in Python, such as GeoPandas, were used for spatial calculations, and these libraries were constrained by available local processing power.

+#### 4. Key Hypotheses of Interest
+   - **Hypothesis 1**: Bus routes with high overlap distances are likely redundant with MRT lines and may be candidates for rerouting or partial removal.
+   - **Hypothesis 2**: A buffer zone of 150 meters is adequate to capture meaningful overlap that would impact commuter convenience or route redundancy.
+   - **Hypothesis 3**: Alternative routes or transit options are available for redundant bus routes, which minimizes the impact on commuter access if these routes are adjusted.

+#### 5. Data Quality and Limitations
+   - **Completeness**: The data from LTA DataMall and Kaggle provided comprehensive route details but lacked specific path data for bus routes.
+Since only bus stop locations were available, we approximated each bus route by connecting sequential bus stops in a straight line.
+   - **Timeliness**: The datasets from LTA DataMall are as of July 2024.
+They do not account for temporary route diversions or construction, which could affect the real-world application of the analysis.
+   - **Accuracy**: Geospatial precision is assumed to be high, but any minor inaccuracies in the mapping of routes may slightly affect the calculated overlap distance.

 ### 3.2 Data

 *In this subsection, you should provide a clear and detailed explanation of how your data is collected, processed, and used.
 Some specific parts you should explain are:*